PrimaveraDeveloper/identity-server/samples/hybrid-client-with-consent.md

 ![User Consent](_assets/hybrid-client-with-consent-2.png "User Consent")

-> Notice that "Personal Information" and "Application access" are listing the scopes requested by this application (see the client configuration and the noted below).
+> Notice that "Personal Information" and "Application access" list the scopes requested (see the client configuration and the noted below).

-3. After the user accepts the consent, he is redirected back to the application to this page:
+3. After the user accepts the consent, he is redirected back to the application to a page (route):

 ![User Claims](_assets/hybrid-client-with-consent-3.png "User Claims")

-> The page lists the user claims, which are derived directly from the identity token obtained from IDS.
+> The page lists the user claims, which are derived directly from the identity token issued by IDS.

 ## Worth Noting